 Are they trying to basically let the air out of the stock market before it can collapse and then maybe try to collapse the yuan first?
+One thing that is completely baffling is that we have the world superpower basically trying to inflict this pain on itself.
 I would like your diagnosis of what their point of view is.
 What are they really doing?
 Are they trying to basically let the air out of the stock market before it can collapse and then maybe try to collapse the yuan first?
 China first?
 Is that the MMA game that they're playing here?